Self-Worth

 Let’s look at different roles judgement can assume in our lives, how it manifests, and what are some of its pros and cons.

-To start with, judging can be a type of behavior, a habit, tendency of one’s reaction to different events.
+To start with, judging can be a type of behaviour, a habit, tendency of one’s reaction to different events.
 For example, I can judge myself, various situations, or other people.

 On the other hand, judging can also be a very useful process and a skill to be applied while using clarity and wisdom.
-Even the wises people use judgement to correctly estimate the situation and act accordingly.
+We use judgment to correctly estimate the situation and act accordingly.
 Let’s say you’re interviewing a candidate for a new job.
-You have to apply judgement to assess the suitability of that candidate for the offered position.
+You have to apply judgment to assess the suitability of that candidate for the offered position.

 What about compassion?

 Take a look at the image with me and my dog Daisy.
-It’s so easy for me to feel compassion for her, she feels divine, loving.
-Same energy goes for a child; when they’re playing or simply being.
+It’s so easy for me to feel compassion for her.
+The same kind of energy goes for a child; when they’re playing or simply being.
 All I have to do is relax, soften up, connect and I get a feel of the bonding sensation, a feeling between me and another human being who is pure love.
-I am able to see “God” in a waking state.
+I am able to see “divine” in a waking state.
 That is compassion for me.

-Sometimes, people tend to come across as cruel, but that is only due to my own experience and perception.
-In that moment judgement kicks in, and distorts the ability for me to feel any bond or compassion for that person.
-My ego flares up, all I can see in that moment is a cheater, someone who hurt me and me as the victim.
-I have to try really hard to go beyond my judgmental ego, to calm down, to see beyond my limitations, and behave as the self.
+At times, people’s actions come across as cruel, due to my own experience and perception.
+When my own judgement kicks in it distorts the ability for me to feel any bond or compassion for that person.
+My ego flares up, all I can see in that moment is a person I cannot trust.
+I have to try hard to move beyond my judgmental ego, to calm down, to see beyond my limitations, and remain clear and composed (not only on surface).

-In that very moment, the self that I am, recognizes the self in the other.
+In that very moment, the that what I see is extension of me.
+The I recognize the self in the other.
 It is the same self itself.
 Not two, nor three, but one.
 One self, like one sun, reflecting through milliards of mirrors.
 Its purpose to shine.

-The cleaner your mirror, the more you reflect, extending your luster & shine.
+The cleaner my mirror, the more I reflect, extending my luster & shine.

 Like the full moon, continuously rising, waning, reflecting.
 Sometimes less, sometimes more, sometimes not, and sometimes fully…